ADIKURWA/ESP32Marauder/select.md

 # select
 Select or deselect access points and/or stations for targeted attacks.
-You must provide a comma separated list of indices of the desired access points and/or stations from [listap](listap).
+You must provide a comma separated list of indices of the desired access points and/or stations from [list](list).
 Any specified indices which were **NOT** already `selected` will become `selected`.
 Any specified indices which were already `selected` will no longer be `selected`

 ## Usage